 Before explaining how stainless steel is made, it’s important to know what stainless steel is, and what makes it different from plain steel.
 At its most basic, stainless steel is an alloy of iron and several other elements (such as nickel, chromium, molybdenum, and carbon) that is more resistant to corrosion than plain iron or steel (which is simply iron and carbon).

-The nickel, chromium, and other additives in steel give it a passive oxide layer that resists the formation of rust and creates a shiny reflective surface.
+These stainless steel elements, such as nickel, chromium, and other additives, give it a passive oxide layer that resists the formation of rust and creates a shiny, reflective surface.
 The shiny surface of stainless steel is very difficult to tarnish compared to plain steel, hence why it is called “stainless” steel.

 How is Stainless Steel Made?

 First, when making stainless steel, the manufacturer has to determine exactly which type of stainless steel they want to make.
-This is important because the type of stainless steel they want to make will affect the ratio of iron, carbon, nickel, etc. that will be present in the mixture.
-These ratios aren’t always exact—sometimes, they’re on a range because of the inevitable risk of variance in the purity of each element in the mix.
+This is important because the grade of stainless steel they want to make will affect the ratio of stainless steel materials that will be present in the mixture, such as iron, carbon, nickel, etc. These ratios aren’t always exact—sometimes, they’re on a range because of the inevitable risk of variance in the purity of each element in the mix.

-Once the raw materials are gathered, the rest of the stainless steel manufacturing process can begin:
+Once the raw materials are gathered, the rest of the stainless steel manufacturing process can begin.
+Here are the basic steps:

 - Melting the Raw Materials.
-The different materials are placed in a furnace (typically an electric furnace for modern stainless steel manufacturing applications) and heated to their melting point.
+The different stainless steel materials are placed in a furnace (typically an electric furnace for modern stainless steel manufacturing applications) and heated to their melting point.
 This process can take anywhere between 8 and 12 hours, according to metalsupermarkets.com and other sources.
-Once the metal is molten, manufacturing can proceed to the next step.
+Once the metal is molten, stainless steel manufacturing can proceed to the next step.

 - Removal of Excess Carbon.
 The molten material placed into a vacuum oxygen decarburization (VOD) or argon oxygen decarburization (AOD) system to remove excess carbon.
 Depending on how much carbon is removed, this process could result in a standard or a low-carbon variant of the alloy—for example, 304 versus 304L stainless steel.
 This can affect the tensile strength and hardness of the final product.

 - Tuning or Stirring.
-To help fine-tune the quality of the final product, the molten steel may be stirred to help distribute and/or remove specific elements from the mixture.
+To help fine-tune the quality of the final product, the molten steel may be stirred to help distribute and/or remove specific stainless steel components from the mixture.
 This helps to ensure that the stainless steel is of uniform quality and will meet the specifications required by end users (like Marlin Steel).

 - Forming the Metal.
 As the stainless steel begins to cool, it is put through a variety of forming processes—starting with hot rolling while the steel is still above its crystallization temperature.
 Hot rolling helps get the steel into a rough shape, and is often used to create billets or blooms of metal.
 To create metal blooms or billets of precise dimensions, the stainless steel may be cold rolled.